Norwegian Road March July 2023

-U.S. and International service members register and weigh their rucks for the Norwegian Road March at Mihail Kogalniceanu Air Base, July 26, 2023.
+More than 200 U.S. and international service members participate in the Norwegian Road March at Mihail Kogalniceanu Air Base, July 25, 2023.
 The 18.6-mile march challenges participants’ physical and mental endurance to improve readiness and increase their ability to operate more effectively and efficiently.
-(U.S. Army Reserve photo by Spc.
-Precious Scott)
+(U.S. Army Reserve video by Spc.
+Devin McReynolds)

 |Date Taken: